FrederikTobner/Cellox/README.md

 ## Functions

 A [Function](https://github.com/FrederikTobner/Cellox/wiki/Functions) in Cellox is a group of statements, that together perform a task.
+Some functions in Cellox also access the enclosing environment of the function to for example change the value stored in variable in the enclosing environment.
+These functions are called closures and the values that are accessible for the functions are called upvalues.
 Cellox also offers some [native functions](https://github.com/FrederikTobner/Cellox/wiki/Native-Functions) that are implemented in C.

 ## Classes

-Cellox is a objectoriented language that features inheritance and methods that are bound to a [class](https://github.com/FrederikTobner/Cellox/wiki/Classes) instance.
+Cellox is a objectoriented language, that features inheritance and methods that are bound to a [class](https://github.com/FrederikTobner/Cellox/wiki/Classes) instance.
 Classes can also extend the functionality of an already existing class by using inheritance.

 ## Strings